VMBlakelock/destination-date-night/README.md

   In order to rectify this various links where added here.
 The github live site link, the gitpod workspace link and two wildcard links.
 Finally the map worked.
 - During last testing sessions the Google Map was very temperamental, very slow in showing up and sometimes not showing at all.
 On last test the map worked.

+#### Issue 7

+Validation sites
+- When validating the code for HTML and CSS errors where found and rectified.
+Mostly simple errors and typos.
+- JShint for JS validation found there where 14 warnings, however many was of the same error.
+Unfortunately a fix wasnt implemented due to lack of understanding on how to resolve them and to time constraints.
+  Here are the errors
+  - *'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).*
+  - *'template literal syntax' is only available in ES6 (use 'esversion: 6').*
+  - *'const' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).*
+  - *'Invalid meta property: 'new.maps'.*

 ### Browsers tested